rishic3/rishic3.github.io/technical/umap/umap.md

 # UMAP

-My summary of ["How UMAP Works"](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html) by Leland McInnes—all content is straight from his post.
+From ["How UMAP Works"](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html) by Leland McInnes.

 ## High-Level